Big changes take commitment. And, this is why many people struggle when it comes to their finances.

 Take a Financial Course

 If you’re lucky or savvy with your finances, you may not have much debt.
 But for those of us who can use a little help in this area, there are many courses you can take to improve your financial situation.
 Now is as good of a time as ever to broaden your financial knowledge.

 Some courses will only take an hour, whereas others last for several weeks, depending on how in-depth the particular course is.
 To find the best course for you, do a little research online.
-One popular learning platform with personal finance courses is Coursera.
+One popular learning platform for personal finance courses is Coursera.
 You can also find classes at local community colleges and adult education centers.
 Once the class begins, take notes, read vigorously, and dedicate yourself to learning the new material.

 Remember: the more you learn, the better off you’ll be.
-Along those lines, it’s ok to to invest in a course that will hopefully help you improve your financial future.
+Along those lines, it’s ok to invest in a course that will hopefully help you improve your financial future.